Eagan Summer Fellowship

 Eligibility and Selection

-CUSE welcomes Eagan Summer Fellowship applications from freshmen or sophomore students, of all colleges and disciplines, enrolled as full-time students at the University of Notre Dame.
+CUSE welcomes Eagan Summer Fellowship applications from freshman or sophomore students, of all colleges and disciplines, enrolled full-time at the University of Notre Dame.
 Candidates must demonstrate academic potential and articulate how the proposed experience will enhance both their undergraduate experience and their future goals.
 For consideration, submit a proposal that meets the criteria below.

 Proposals must be 4-5 pages (double-spaced) in length and include: